 Some law schools now accept the GRE instead of the LSAT from applicants, but there is strong statistical evidence that correlates high LSAT scores with successful law school applications.

 The top 14 ranked law schools take LSAT scores very seriously.
-Yale, for example, is the country’s top-ranked law school, and its median LSAT score among attendees is 173, which is the 2018/19 school year was in the 99th percentile.
+Yale, for example, is the country’s top-ranked law school (tied with Stanford), and its median LSAT score among attendees is 173, which in the 2023/24 school year was in the 98th percentile.

 GPA is another important factor.
-In the top 15 schools, for example, the mean undergrad GPA of admitted students is over 3.7.
-The median GPA at George Washington University, ranked 45th in the nation, is 3.71.
+In the top 15 schools, for example, the mean undergrad GPA of admitted students is between 3.5 and 3.7.
+The median GPA at George Washington University, ranked 41st in the nation, is 3.85.

 These two examples should emphasize how critical it is for prospective law school applicants to choose undergraduate programs that will yield them high GPAs.